 Tweeting regularly (at least once or twice per day, most days of the week) keeps you on people’s Twitter home screen and top of mind.
 Tweeting too frequently can be considered an annoyance, and tweeting too infrequently can make people more likely to ignore you.
 A good rule of thumb is to strike a balance between tweets that inform, engage, and converse and tweets that are self-promotional in some way.

 Immediacy is also an important element of Twitter, particularly when using a hashtag as part of a public event.
 “Live tweeting” an event is one example where a delay of even a few minutes can be meaningful.
 Live tweeting is to engage on Twitter for a continuous period of time—anywhere from 20 minutes to a few hours—with a sequence of focused tweets.
-The focus can be a big live event that everybody's paying attention to (e.g. a TV show or an award show) or it can be an event you create yourself (e.g. a Q&A session with your fans).
+The focus can be a major live event that your community is paying attention to (e.g. Barnard commencement) or it can be an event you create yourself (e.g. a Q&A session with your fans).